eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 Specific errors can be caught, if only one potentially error raising
 	operation is placed within the *try* block.
 While **lasterr** and **lasterror** can help me obtain information
-	about it, if I assign that error to a name in the specification of the *catch* block, I can access information about that specific error later \cite[\S10.9, pp. 169]{Eaton2016a}.
+	about it, if we assign that error to a name in the specification of the *catch* block, we can access information about that specific error later \cite[\S10.9, pp. 169]{Eaton2016a}.